frontpage.

 The west is mostly drunk on populism, nativism and boomer welfare.
 If it were the neoliberal hellscape you imagine, it'd at least be competitive.

-And workers rights and minimum wage and immigration restrictions, the trifecta of anti-neoliberal policies which destroyed manufacturing competitiveness.
-But the term "neoliberal" has become a slur which is defined as "subset of the status quo that I don't like", and it will endlessly shapeshift to exclude all of these characteristics that actually help manufacturing competitiveness because by definition it is bad.
+And workers rights, minimum wage and immigration restrictions.
+This trifecta of anti-neoliberal policies destroyed manufacturing competitiveness.
+But the term "neoliberal" has become a slur which is defined as "subset of the status quo that I don't like", and it will endlessly shapeshift so that it can be blamed for whatever is being discussed.

 It used to be the case that the USA was very successfull in making the talent (from everywhere, not just China) "steal" itself to the USA.